Outdoor Christmas light ideas: 23 enchanting ways to illuminate your plot this winter

 23 outdoor Christmas light ideas to glow up your garden this holiday season

-With our edit of outdoor Christmas light ideas, you're bound to find plenty of inspiration for your perfect set-up.
+With our edit of ideas for outdoor Christmas lights, you're bound to find plenty of inspiration for your perfect set-up.

 1. Create a magical welcome

-Transport guests into a magical wonderland by adorning your chosen types of Christmas trees in twinkling lights.
+Transport guests into a magical wonderland by adorning different types of Christmas trees in twinkling lights.

 Use them to decorate both indoors and out.
 For instance, consider framing the outside of a glazed doorway or large window with a pair of potted fir or pine trees, dressed with glowing fairy lights and groups of flickering lanterns.